-Dairy is a very import source of livelihoods for farmers.
-Rajasthan contributes over 10% of country’s milk production.
-There are lot of pre-production, production, and post production challenges for farmers to reap the benefits through dairy.
-The milk is tested and weighted at village milk collection centre and then transported to bulk chilling units which are being owned by women producer companies.
+Dairy is a very important source of livelihood for farmers.
+Rajasthan contributes over 10% to the country’s milk production.
+There are lot of pre-production, production, and post production challenges that farmers face.
+The milk is tested and weighted at village milk collection centre and then transported to bulk chilling units which are being owned by women's producer companies.

-Earlier women were selling raw chilled milk but in the recent time, things have evolved and these women are now processing the milk into several value added products such as milk, paneer, ghee under the brand “Katori” which helping farmers to access better pricing of the milk and associate services through women owned producer company.
+Earlier women were selling raw chilled milk but in recent times, things have evolved and these women are now processing the milk into several value added products such as milk, paneer, butter, ghee and khoya under the brand “Katori” which is helping farmers to access better prices and effectively engage with the market.

 Capacity building of farmers

-Capacity building of farmers on rearing and management practices which include shelter management, balance cattle feeding, deworming, vaccination and clean milk production.
-The program is aiming to reduce the mortality and morbidity of the animals.
-The program is providing regular veterinary services which include the vaccination, treatment camps, infertility camps etc to improve the health conditions of cattle.
+We build capacities of farmers on rearing and management practices which include shelter management, balanced cattle feeding, deworming, vaccination and clean milk production.
+The programme aims to reduce the mortality and morbidity of animals and improve the quality of milk produced.
+We offer regular veterinary services which include vaccination, treatment camps, fertility camps etc to improve the overall health of cattle.

-The livestock cadres are helping farmers to access all relevant information and services at village level.
-We oriented farmers to address various dairy development aspects testing of milks- fat, SNF and quality aspects as well.
-We also closely working with local livestock departments where we facilitate the service delivery at miles to access all schemes and services.
+At the grass-root level, our livestock cadres are helping farmers to access relevant information and services.
+We orient farmers on various dairy development initiatives like testing of milk- fat, SNF and quality aspects.
+We also work closely with local livestock departments to facilitate service delivery and access to government schemes and services.

-The all initiative run by women producer company.
-Producer Company is helping farmers in collection of milk at village level and then brought at dairy chilling plants, where women members are converting it in various product under the technical guidance of experts.
+The initiative is run exclusively by a women producer company that sources milk from producer companies at village level.
+This milk is brought to our dairy chilling plants, where women members convert it into various products under the technical guidance of our experts.

 We are happy to collaborate with Manjari Foundation under Social Initiative Parivartan.
 Parivartan and Manjari share a common goal of bringing about a comprehensive and sustainable development at the grassroots.
 The partnership has brought about a positive change through several thematic interventions including micro-enterprise development, capacity building, health, and education.
 As a result of this initiative, we have seen effective community engagement and empowerment and the resident of Dholpur district (Rajasthan) continue to get benefitted.
 We will continue to work on similar projects to improve the lives of the less privileged through our Holistic Rural Development Programme.